 With bunches of grape hyacinths popping up throughout my garden, I thought it would be nice to show how to make painted rocks into simple and pretty spring flowers.

-And for some other nature-inspired rock painting ideas, check out how to turn easy painted rocks into magnets and rock painting woodland animals.
+For some other nature-inspired rock painting ideas, check out how to turn easy painted rocks into magnets, rock painting woodland animals or daisy painted rocks for outdoors.
 Or if you’re ready for some holiday crafts, try these Christmas rock painting ideas!
-And coming soon, we’ll share a simple tutorial for all-over daisy painted rocks.

 Materials Needed to Paint Grape Hyacinths on Rocks:

 “Disclosure: We have not received any compensation for this post.
-However, we have (and continue to) receive products from DecoArt.
+However, we have received products from DecoArt.
 This post also contains affiliate links (indicated with *) for your shopping convenience.
 You find our full disclosure here.”

 - Acrylic paint brushes, one larger flat brush and another with a fine tip